knxhx/open-data/README.md

 ### Responsive, tailored educational postcard to residents who don't set out properly

-On occasion with curbside pickup, mistakes like incorrect position of the bins or disposal of items that can't be received curbside without request means items are left curbside and if uncorrected, can make eventual pickup more difficult.
-Unfortunately, notification of these mistakes to households is often inconsistent and previous households that have made an error don't receive corrective action until much later.
+On occasion, residents don't set out their curbside trash or recycling correctly:

+- trash carts may be placed too close to objects like telephone poles or cars
+- trash may overflow out of the cart
+- recycling carts may contain material that is not recyclable.

+These missteps slow collection and can create unsafe or unsanitary conditions.
+Unfortunately, notification of these mistakes may be inconsistent, delayed, or confusing.

 Find patterns of frequent "problem stops" from the Offenders List.
 Issue postcard to resident to help them understand how to properly manage trash (for example, if a certain resident frequently has overflow, send a postcard that explains limitations, encourages them to sign up for recycling, tells them where to take excess trash, etc.)